-REL 150 3 (3-0-0) Introduction to the Christian Faith
+Introduction to the Christian Faith

 Christian belief and practice from its Old Testament roots, life and ministry of Jesus Christ, and the proclamation of the early church.
+This course cannot be used to fulfill the requirements of a Religious Studies major or concentration.
 Note: Credit may be obtained for only one of REL 101 or 150.